TanGentleman/TanTan/README.md

 The following steps assume you have all the required dependencies.

 # Using the TanTan chatbot:
-(Pre-req: Create an openai account)
 1. Paste your secret openai key to mysecrets.py
 2. After completing the prerequisites above, and moving chat to your home directory:
     - `python -m -i chat`
     To see the manual of commands and descriptions:
-    - `tanman`
+    - `tan` or `tanman`

 - Please check out Chatbot/Chatbot_README.md for documentation and alternate setup environments.
+(Currently not too helpful)